 No more excuses on why you still can’t order a cup of coffee overseas – now’s the time to learn the local lingo!
 There are so many ways to learn a language these days, from 1-on-1 online classes and downloadable language apps (like Duolingo), to the old-school method of flash cards or post-it notes stuck on your fridge.
 Whatever works best for you, give it go and get babbling.
 Selamat belajar!

 Whether you’re a hoarder or a minimalist, we all have a cupboard, drawer or even an entire house that needs some TLC.
 Spend a few hours (or maybe even a week?!) sorting through your messy closet or kitchen pantry and set aside anything you don’t need.
 If it’s old or broken, throw it away.
 Otherwise, consider donating it to a local charity or family in need.

 Smash those fitness goals

-Log in to Instagram Live
+Tune in to Zoom or Instagram Live

 TV guides are soooo 2019.
-The 2020 pandemic is all about Instagram Live schedules that let you tap into one-off experiences and educational workshops around the world.
+The 2020 pandemic is all about Zoom and Instagram Live schedules that let you tap into one-off experiences and educational workshops around the world.
 You can watch live “concerts” from your favourite band (direct from their living room), you can join art workshops, listen to interviews, get involved with political discussions and even chat live with your fave Insta personalities.